dice-group/NMV-LS/README.md

-# NMV-LS: Multilingual Neural Machine Verbalization of Link Specifications for The Explainable Integration of Knowledge Graphs
+# Explainable Integration of Knowledge Graphs using Large Language Models

-NMV-LS is a multilingual neural machine verbalization approach for translating complex link specifications into natural language.
+It is continuous work from the NMV-LS system for translating complex link specifications into natural language that leverages a large language model.

 ## Environment and Dependencies